-Gordon Sondland recalled as ambassador to EU after impeachment testimony
+Trump ousts key impeachment figures Sondland, Vindman days after Senate acquittal

-U.S. Ambassador to the European Union Gordon Sondland, who testified about President Trump’s Ukraine dealings during the House impeachment hearings, said Friday that he had been recalled from that position.
+U.S. Ambassador to the European Union Gordon Sondland, who testified about President Trump’s Ukraine dealings during the House impeachment hearings, said Friday he had been recalled from his overseas position, hours after a National Security Council aide who testified against the president was also fired.

 “I was advised today that the president intends to recall me effective immediately as United States ambassador to the European Union," Sondland said.

 Sondland's recall follows the dismissal of another impeachment witness, Lt.
-Col. Alexander Vindman, who was fired earlier Friday by the National Security Council and escorted off of the White House grounds on Friday.
+Col. Alexander Vindman, who was fired by the National Security Council and escorted off of the White House grounds on Friday.

 IMPEACHMENT WITNESS VINDMAN FIRED, ESCORTED OUT OF WHITE HOUSE AFTER TRUMP ACQUITTAL